pepperlabs/docs/content/en/customization/upload.md

 ## Upload a file

-For enabling uploading for a field type you need to proceed two steps one in the Pepper class and one in the model class:
+For enabling uploading for a field type, you need to proceed with two steps, one in the Pepper class and one in the model class:

 1. Change field type to Upload type in `Pepper` class: